SnapView icon SnapView

 • Grid: Thumbnail grid.

-• Filmstrip/Manage: Continuous navigation bar at bottom or side.
+• Filmstrip/Navigator: Continuous navigation and folder movement at the bottom or side.

 • Detail EXIF/Quick Check Panel: For information analysis.